alainwolf/roll.urown.net/glossary.rst

     SHA-512/256

         `SHA-2 <https://en.wikipedia.org/wiki/SHA2>`_ is :term:`cryptographic
-        hash function`, published in 2001 by the US governement (NSA & NIST), is significantly different from :term:`SHA-1`.
-SHA-2 currently consists of a set of six hash functions with digests that are 224, 256, 384 or 512 bits.
+        hash function`, published in 2001 by the US government (NSA & NIST), is significantly different from :term:`SHA-1`.
+SHA-2 currently consists of a set of six :term:`hash functions` with digests that are 224, 256, 384 or 512 bits.

+    SHA-3
+    Keccak

+        SHA-3 (Secure Hash Algorithm 3) is the latest member of the Secure Hash Algorithm family of standards, released by NIST on August 5, 2015.
+        Although part of the same series of standards, SHA-3 is internally different from the MD5-like structure of :term:`SHA-1` and :term:`SHA-2`.

+        SHA-3 is a subset of the broader cryptographic primitive family Keccak designed by Guido Bertoni, Joan Daemen, Michaël Peeters, and Gilles Van Assche, building upon RadioGatún.
+Keccak's authors have proposed additional uses for the function, not (yet) standardized by NIST, including a stream cipher, an authenticated encryption system, a "tree" hashing scheme for faster hashing on certain architectures, and AEAD ciphers Keyak and Ketje.

+        Keccak is based on a novel approach called sponge construction.
+Sponge construction is based on a wide random function or random permutation, and allows inputting ("absorbing" in sponge terminology) any amount of data, and outputting ("squeezing") any amount of data, while acting as a pseudorandom function with regard to all previous inputs.
+This leads to great flexibility.

+        NIST does not currently plan to withdraw SHA-2 or remove it from the revised Secure Hash Standard.
+The purpose of SHA-3 is that it can be directly substituted for SHA-2 in current applications if necessary, and to significantly improve the robustness of NIST's overall hash algorithm toolkit.

     Sieve